Visit our other Wisconsin Historical Society websites!

 Date: date unknown

-Description: Exterior view of the front facade and grounds of the four-story, red brick St. Joseph Hospital.
+Description: Exterior view of the main facade — white stone and red roof — of the Saron Lutheran Church.

 Date: 1930 ca.